-Your CML treatment may take away your appetite and cause side effects, like nausea and mouth sores, that can make it difficult to eat.
+Your CML treatment may reduce your appetite and cause side effects that can make it difficult to eat, such as nausea and mouth sores.
 Here are some tips that can make eating easier:

 - Eat frequently, opting for four to six small meals a day.

 - Drink nutrient-rich liquids, such as soups, juices, and shakes if you have trouble swallowing solid food.

 - Sip on water, ginger ale, and other clear liquids to prevent dehydration and ease nausea.

 - Add more calories by blending foods and soups with high-calorie liquids such as cream and gravy.